THE FIRES OF POMPEII

 There!
 The pod in the middle of the room.
 The one with the marble circuit boards in it.
 Empty and theirs for the taking!

-She grabbed his sleeve and ran, leaping for the opening.
+She grabbed his arm and ran, leaping for the opening.
 Deafening roars boomed around the cavern, and Rose felt the lick of fire on her heels as she landed with a crash, on the floor of the pod.
 She could hear Lucius screaming, calling after them.
 The Doctor skidded to a halt, sonic at hand, buzzing the left side of the doorway, and it promptly slid shut.

 Not a moment too soon.